Myotragus: Extinction

 Diverse datings indicate that the three native terrestrial mammals of Mallorca and Menorca (Myotragus balearicus, the giant dormouse Hypnomys and the large shrew Nesiotites hidalgo) disappeared all in the same very short period of time, during the third millennium BC.
 Historically there was debate as to whether the extinctions were caused by climate change, or whether they were exterminated by the first human settlers of the Balearic Islands.

 The dominant theory is the one that postulates an extinction by human causes.
 Traditional methods had dated the first human colonization of the Balearic Islands towards 5000 BC or even before, but subsequent tests with modern methods of dating clearly indicate that there was no human presence before 3000 BC.
 This date agrees very closely with the fast decline of the three forms.
 The youngest remains of Myotragus date to around 2632 calibrated years BC, while the minimum date of human arrival on the Balearic Islands is currently 2282 BC.
 Extinction was likely rapid within less than 100 years of human arrival on the islands.
+The two other native pre-human terrestrial vertebrates of Mallorca and Menorca, the still living Lilford's wall lizard (Podarcis lilfordi) and Majorcan midwife toad (Alytes muletensis) have been heavily impacted by human presence on the archipelago, and today are only confined to remote areas.

-In 1969 it was suggested that Myotragus shows signs of domestication but a 2001 study found that there was no empirical evidence supporting the idea, with marks on Myotragus horns that were suggested to be made by humans likely as a result of gnawing on bones by other Myotragus, likely for their mineral content.
+In 1967, archaeologists John S. Kopper and William H. Waldren proposed that humans had attempted to domesticate Myotragus following their arrival on the islands.
+This hypothesis, which was elaborated on by Waldren in later studies, with alleged evidence supporting the hypothesis including that "v-shaped" damaged bony horn cores of a number of Myotragus skulls were the result of deliberate horn clipping by humans, was subsequently widely accepted by the beginning of the 21st century.
+However, a 2001 study found that the domestication claims were unfounded and that more probably, the marks on the horn cores (which are also observed in far older clearly pre-human contexts) were the result of gnawing by other Myotragus, likely for their mineral content.
+Osteophagy, the gnawing on/ingestion of bones for their mineral content, has been observed among other herbivorous animals including deer and giraffes, as well as in some bovids, though the degree of osteophagy in M. balearicus was likely higher than that recorded in any living bovid.